manjilsaikia/manjilsaikia.github.io/teaching/AhdUni/MAT631/index.md

 **Contact**: manjil.saikia@ahduni.edu.in (please only use this email address to send me emails related to this course)

-**Lecture Time & Place**: to be decided
+**Lecture Time & Place**: Wednesdays 1300 to 1430 (Room 400, SAS)

 **Office Hours**: to be decided

-**Attendance Policy**: Attendance is mandatory, institute policy is minimum 80% continous attendance failing which the student gets a grade drop.
+**Attendance Policy**: Attendance is mandatory, check institute's attendance policy on AURIS (please note, we have a new policy from this semester).
 If you are low on attendance then you should talk to me (at least 3 weeks before the end-semester examination).

 # Course Details